manneredboor/frontend-project-template/README.md

 **for a quick start**

+Initialize in 3 steps:
+npm i
+bower i
+gulp
-use -p flag on gulp for production building

-use gulp bump for update your package json version (--minor and --major flags are available)
+use -p flag on gulp for production building use build command building only (without watchers and browsersync) use gulp bump for update your package json version (--minor and --major flags are available)

 ## Used Packages